 - For undergraduate tutors, it is $15 per hour.

 - For graduate tutors, it is $16 per hour.

 Is there financial assistance available to cover this tutoring service?

-- If you need financial assistance, please use the Peer Tutor Request Form.
+- If you need financial assistance, please denote that on the Peer Tutor Request Form.

-- If you are eligible, Academic Support and Access Center will, on average, cover 2 hours of tutoring per week.
+- If you are eligible, Academic Support and Access Center will cover 3 hours of tutoring per week.